sighupio/fury-kubernetes-on-premises/katalog/vsphere-cm/README.md

 # vSphere controller manager

-This katalog deploy the vSphere controller manager on a VMware Kubernetes cluster backed by VCenter.
+This katalog deploys the [vSphere controller manager](https://github.com/kubernetes/cloud-provider-vsphere) on a VMware Kubernetes cluster backed by vCenter.

 ## Requirements